yhuang85/mandy/build-source/source/physics/the-quantum-theory-of-fields.rst

 		&\times \Psi_{\Lambda p_1, \sigma'_1, n_1; ~\Lambda p_2, \sigma'_2, n_2; ~\cdots} \nonumber
 	\end{align}

-where the first component is the translation transformation :math:`\eqref{eq_translation_formula_for_particle_state}`, the second component is the normalization factor, and the third component is the little group representation, and the :math:`\sigma`'s are either the spin-:math:`z` component for massive particles or the helicity for massless particles, and the :math:`n`'s are additional (discrete) labels such as mass, charge, spin, etc.
+where the first component is the translation transformation :math:`\eqref{eq_translation_formula_for_particle_state}`, the second component is the normalization factor, and the third component is the little group representation, and the :math:`\sigma`'s are either the spin :math:`z`-component for massive particles or the helicity for massless particles, and the :math:`n`'s are additional (discrete) labels such as mass, charge, spin, etc.

 Notice that by writing a many-particles state as :math:`\Psi_{p_1, \sigma_1, n_1; ~p_2, \sigma_2, n_2; ~\cdots}`, we have given the particles an order, which is by no means unique.
 Hence the normalization of these states must take permutations into account as follows